 BANGALORE – Long known as India’s software hub and a magnet for information technology (IT) jobs, Bangalore is facing challenges as other Indian cities compete for IT investment and the nation’s economy struggles with slowdown and graft.

-Global consulting company Accenture recently announced a major expansion in India, with about 8,000 jobs going to Pune, a city with an emerging IT economy close to India’s financial hub Mumbai, according to the Economic Times.
+Global consulting company Accenture recently announced a major expansion in India, with about 8,000 jobs going to Pune, a city with an emerging IT economy close to India’s financial hub Mumbai, according to the Economic Times

-It seems that Bangalore’s branding as India’s Silicon Valley – a misnomer given that the city sits on a plateau – could be threatened by other cities, such as Pune and Hyderabad, which has its own brand nickname: “Cyberabad.”
+It seems that Bangalore’s branding as India’s Silicon Valley – something of a misnomer given that the city sits on a plateau – could be threatened by other cities, such as Pune and Hyderabad, which has its own brand nickname: “Cyberabad.”